lioslabs/earth-guides/README.md

 Stage 5.
 Launching of the Earth Guides #beta (January 2025) Next stages: testing, data collection & analysis; upgrades; testing for new use within Nature preservation and ecological education #CitizenScience #CitizenArt;

+### The software

+the software can be launched with a npx deploy frontend.